The strangely looking Sound Sculpture Tvísöngur in Seyðisfjörður in East Iceland

 We drove around Iceland 3 times in the summer of 2020 when we couldn't travel abroad due to the pandemic.

-There are so many highlights of these trips, but my stay at Seyðisfjörður was one of the highlights of my trip with my husband and my father-in-law.
+There are so many highlights of these trips, but my stay in Seyðisfjörður was one of the best parts of my journey with my husband and my father-in-law.

 It was amazing being all alone by the sea in the middle of the bright, serene summer night.
-And just imagine, these photos are taken in the middle of the night!
+And imagine, these photos were taken in the middle of the night!

 East Iceland is dotted with beautiful little villages and hidden secrets